 2. Fashion Design

-On the surface, a degree in fashion design isn’t necessarily a lost cause; indeed, in an industry where who you know is just as important as what you know, the chance to build a network of contacts within the industry is actually quite useful.
+On the surface, a degree in fashion design isn’t necessarily a lost cause; indeed, in an industry where who you know is just as important as what you know, the chance to build some contacts within the industry is actually quite useful.

 3. Art History

-Art history is something of an easy target on lists like this, but there is a compelling reason for it: it’s a high niche subject that, unfortunately, isn’t translatable unless you want to pursue fleeting and increasingly insecure academic or curatorial roles.
+Art history is something of an easy target on lists like this, but there is a compelling reason for it: it’s a high niche subject that, unfortunately, isn’t translatable unless you want to pursue fleeting and increasingly insecure curatorial or academic roles.

 Which would be fine, of course, except when you’re paying upwards of $50,000 (£35,300) to distinguish your Monet from your Manet, you need some kind of verifiable return.
 Unfortunately, this often presents itself as a choice between working at Starbucks to pay back those loans or starting afresh in a different field – complete with the extra debt that comes with it.